 The side effects of immunotherapy generally become less severe after the first treatment.
 For chemotherapy, most side effects subside once treatment is completed.

-“One advantage of chemo is that the side effects appear when the treatment starts, but once you stop the chemo, most of those side effects go away.
-They’re dose-dependent, they’re timing-dependent,” Dr. Loaiza-Bonilla says.
-“When you’re using immunotherapy, you may have no side effects, which would be great, but on the other hand, you may have those random idiosyncratic reactions that are autoimmune phenomena that happen to the patient because the immune system was awakened.
+“One advantage of chemo is that the side effects appear when the treatment starts, but once you stop the chemo, most of them go away.
+They’re dose-dependent, they’re timing-dependent,” says Kevin Zhang, M.D., a medical oncologist at City of Hope® Cancer Center Chicago.
+“When you’re using immunotherapy, you may have no side effects, which is optimal, but on the other hand, you may have those random idiosyncratic reactions that are autoimmune phenomena that happen because the immune system was awakened.
 The good thing is we know how to handle those side effects, too.
 We’re basically toning down the system in those cases.”

-If you have questions about immunotherapy, chemotherapy or other cancer treatments we offer, or if you’re interested in a second opinion on your cancer diagnosis and treatment regimen, call us or chat online with a member of our team.
+If you’ve been diagnosed with cancer and are interested in getting a second opinion of your diagnosis or treatment options, call us or chat online with a member of our team.